Your healing Journey

 I’m also a bit of a nerd when it comes to research and reading, so I can combine the art and science of therapy to help clients grow and thrive.
 With optimism, humor, and kindness, I aim to build real connections and guide people on their healing journeys.

-Lindsey Brinker is currently the site supervisor for Becca Hansen and Dana Ferris
+Lindsey Brinker is currently the site supervisor for Dana Ferris and Kristin Beiner.
+Kristin is accepting clients to her waitlist to start providing services mid August 2025.

 About Dana: